-If the sun is out, Boulder’s patios are some of liveliest gathering places in town — winter, spring, summer or fall.
+If the sun is out, Boulder’s patios are some of the liveliest gathering places in town — winter, spring, summer or fall.
 This city of outdoor lovers likes its fresh food and fresh brews with a side of fresh air, and visitors are always welcome to join in the fun.

-The ornate, jewelbox-like Boulder Dushanbe Teahouse was hand-carved and painted in Tajikistan and presented as a gift to Boulder.
+The ornate, jewel-box-like Boulder Dushanbe Teahouse was hand-carved and painted in Tajikistan and presented as a gift to Boulder.
 It’s front patio is as spectacular as the teahouse itself, fragrant with blooming rose bushes in summer and accompanied by the murmurs of Boulder Creek.
-River and Woods extends their concept of elevated family favorites to the back yard, where heavy log furniture invites guests to settle in and enjoy.
+River and Woods extends their concept of elevated family favorites to the backyard, where heavy log furniture invites guests to settle in and enjoy.
 And Mateo’s back patio is similarly cozy.
 While it’s right on East Pearl, you’d never know it among the flourishing flower boxes, hanging baskets and herb gardens.
 Looking for just a quick scone-and-coffee combo?
 Spruce Confections is your best bet, with a Pearl West location and a courtyard as cute as its cakes and croissants.

 Above: Boulder Dushanbe Teahouse